Last updated on January 25th, 2026 at 08:33 am

 Hotel Price Range: $110 USD to $350USD+

-Shinjuku is the area you should most certainly start your Tokyo experience!
+Shinjuku is the perfect place to start your Tokyo experience!
 There’s lots to see and do for all types of tourists, young and old.
-It is best to stay at a hotel near Shinjuku Station which is a major rail transit hub with these train lines:
+It is best to stay at a hotel near Shinjuku Station, which is a major rail transit hub with these train lines:

-• JR-East system includes Yamanote Line, Chūō Main Line, Chūō Rapid Line, Chūō-Sōbu Line, Shōnan-Shinjuku Line and Saikyō Line.
+- JR-East system includes the Yamanote Line, Chūō Main Line, Chūō Rapid Line, Chūō-Sōbu Line, Shōnan-Shinjuku Line, and Saikyō Line.

-To be honest, I can never, ever get used to Tokyo’s mind boggling train system.
-I feel like such a dork standing in front of the ticketing machine, figuring out which button to push.
+I can never, ever get used to Tokyo’s mind boggling train system.
+I feel like a total dork standing in front of the ticketing machine, trying to figure out which button to push.
 While taking ages to count coins for the fare.

-I prefer walking with Google Maps leading me to my destination.
+I prefer using Google Maps to walk to my destination.
 From Shinjuku, I can practically walk to the interesting parts of Tokyo.
 I’ve taken 30 minute walks from Shinjuku to Meiji Shrine and Yoyogi Park.
-Which are located right in Shibuya and adjacent to Harajuku Station!
+These are located right in Shibuya and adjacent to Harajuku Station!

-That’s the reason why out of these six best areas to stay for your first visit to Tokyo, I’ve stayed in Shinjuku the most times.
-Which is why I’ve been to so many hotels in the Shinjuku area.
+That’s why, out of these six best areas to stay for your first visit to Tokyo, I’ve stayed in Shinjuku the most times, which is why I’ve been to so many hotels in the Shinjuku area.

 5 Reasons Why You’ll Love Staying in Shinjuku for Your First Visit to Japan

-1. Hotels in Shinjuku are affordable for solo and group travelers.
-For solo travelers to Tokyo look for capsule hotels or APA Hotel Shinjuku-Gyoemmae.
-For couples I recommend looking for small business classed hotels.
-Tokyo business classed hotels are also perfect for families with connected room types available.
+- Hotels in Shinjuku are affordable for solo and group travelers.
+For solo travelers to Tokyo, consider staying at capsule hotels or APA Hotel Shinjuku-Gyoemmae.
+For couples, I recommend looking for small business-class hotels.
+Tokyo business-class hotels are also perfect for families, with connected room types available.

-2. Shinjuku is a quintessential Japanese experience so if this is your first visit to Tokyo, Japan then you should be staying in Shinjuku.
+- Shinjuku is a quintessential Japanese experience, so if this is your first visit to Tokyo, Japan, then you should be staying in Shinjuku.
 Even Shinjuku Station is a center of activity.

-3. For those looking for a fast frenetic pace of Tokyo, Shinjuku won’t disappoint you.
+- For those looking for the fast, frenetic pace of Tokyo, Shinjuku won’t disappoint you.

-4. Although Shinjuku is a well known red light district in Tokyo called Kabuchiko, there’s normal nightlife where you can enjoy like Golden Gai without getting into the seedier parts.
+- Although Shinjuku is a well-known red light district in Tokyo called Kabukicho, there’s normal nightlife where you can enjoy like Golden Gai without getting into the seedier parts.

-5. Even though Shinjuku, Tokyo is a red light district, there’s still plenty of areas to bring your kids to.
-Like the Tokyo Toy Museum.
+- Even though Shinjuku, Tokyo, is a red light district, there are still plenty of areas to bring your kids to, like the Tokyo Toy Museum.
 Or take them out to a wonderful park at Shinjuku Gyoen National Park for some fresh air and exercise.
 Then end a day of fun at the Tokyo Fire Museum.

 SHINJUKU (新宿駅) Best Hotels in Shinjuku